Minimal Learning Machine for Multi-Label Learning: Background

-In addition to the AA and PT, a third category of the MLC approaches can be also defined, the ensemble methods \cite{madjarov2012extensive}.
+In addition to the AA and PT, a third category of the MLC approaches can also be defined, the ensemble methods \cite{madjarov2012extensive}.
 These methods refer to different kinds of combinations of the common problem transformation and algorithm adaptation methods.
-A prime example is the RAKEL (RAndom k-labELsets) method, by Tsoumakas \textit{et al.} \cite{tsoumakas2007multi}.
-Ensembles for the PT that better address the multiscale nature of the MLC problems, by taking into account label dependencies, are provided by the classifier chains (CC), i.e., cascade combinations of single label models \cite{read2011classifier,spyromitros2016multi,jun2019conditional}.
-These and other ensembles are based on a base classifier which may be trained for different label subsets \cite{rokach2014ensemble,wang2021active}, different training examples \cite{tsoumakas2008effective,kocev2013tree}, using different feature subsets \cite{pereira2018categorizing,ma2019multilabel,weng2020non}, or via combinations of these divisive strategies \cite{huang2016learning}.
+A prime example is the RAKEL (RAndom k-labELsets) method proposed by Tsoumakas \textit{et al.} \cite{tsoumakas2007multi}. { The HOMER method \cite{tsoumakas2008effective} is based on using a type of construction with a label power set with a hierarchical structure of the label space.
+In the structure, a set of binary classifiers are trained with the divide-and-conquer paradigm to predict meta-labels (a label power set of a subset of labels).
+In the training phase, the hierarchical structure of the labels is obtained by k-means balanced clustering.} Ensembles for PT that better address the multiscale nature of MLC problems, taking into account label dependencies, are provided by ensemble classifier chains (ECC), i.e. cascade combinations of single label models \cite{read2011classifier,spyromitros2016multi,jun2019conditional}.
+These and other ensembles are based on a base classifier that can be trained for different subsets of labels \cite{rokach2014ensemble,wang2021active}, different training examples \cite{tsoumakas2008effective,kocev2013tree}, using different subsets of features \cite{pereira2018categorizing,ma2019multilabel,weng2020non}, or via combinations of these divisive strategies \cite{huang2016learning}.
 Features and/or labels could also be transformed into a lower dimension space, either for a single MLC model or within an ensemble \cite{kumar2019group,huang2019supervised,siblini2019review,wu2020joint}.
-There exist multiple ways to integrate different base classifiers in ensembles, such as direct mean-output \cite{rokach2014ensemble}, selection and use of the most prominent one \cite{zhu2023dynamic}, and the weighted stacking strategy \cite{xia2021multi}.
-Note that the new proposed MLM classifier for MLC could be also naturally used as a base classifier in ensembles, as demonstrated in \cite{hamalainen2021instance}.
+There exist multiple ways to integrate different base classifiers in ensembles, such as direct mean output \cite{rokach2014ensemble}, selection and use of the most prominent \cite{zhu2023dynamic}, and the weighted stacking strategy \cite{xia2021multi}. {The RF-PCT method \cite{kocev2013tree} uses a decision tree with a hierarchical clustering structure as a base classifier for the Random Forests (RF) ensemble approach.
+In RF, the ensemble is constructed by randomizing the learning process on both an observation and feature direction with bootstrapping and random feature selection, respectively.
+The clustering structure of RF-PCT is obtained by maximizing variance reduction in a top-to-bottom direction.} Note that the new proposed MLM classifier for MLC could also be used naturally as a base classifier in ensembles, as demonstrated in \cite{hamalainen2020problem}.